 This step can be really slow, so don not worry if it is a bit painful.
-At this point, I also recommend installing h5py-if you do not, it pip will do it on the next step.
+At this point, I also recommend installing h5py, just so that you are ready for all presently supported formats.
 This can be done with